nomeata/haskell-via-sokoban/03ex-polymorphism.md

 ✍️ Exercises: Build Sokoban {.exercises}
 ========================

-The goal of this set of exericses is simply: Implement Sokoban!
+The goal of this set of exercises is simply: Implement Sokoban!

 In order to guide you through the process, and also to make partial grading possible, we will break it down into smaller steps.